COOKIE POLICY

 ELECTRONICS

 The yacht has a 12-inch Raymine Axiom 3 multi-function display with digital radar and AIS, Raymarine SmartPilot, wind and Tridata instruments.
-While in the Bahamas, I’ll have a 4G hotspot with unlimited data for streaming video and Internet access.
-I also have a Garmin inReach for satellite-based communication.
+I also have Starlink, for access to the internet anywhere.

 GALLEY